EFWob/PassiveMelodyBuzzer/README.md

 Bevor es mit der Deutschen Beschreibung weitergeht, erst mal eine Kurzzusammenfassung für unsere Englischsprachigen Freunde.

 ## Summary
 Sorry, English readme is still in the making.
+(I would appreciate if some native speaker that knows a bit about scores could volunteer :wink:).
 In a nutshell, this library allows to play melodies using a passive buzzer connected to a digital output pin.
 Aim was to allow playback in non-blocking mode and have a simple yet powerful way to write down a tune in ASCII.
 As a very basic example the String **"CDEFGABc"** will play a C-Major-scale.